-Indicator 7.3: Waiting times with nothing engaging to do never exceed 3 minutes for any child.
+Indicator 7.3: There are no waiting times of 3 minutes or more with nothing engaging to do for any child.

 ITEM 32: Free Play

 Indicator 3.1: Free play is expected to occur for every child.

 Indicator 3.2: Supervision is required for all children; interaction is required for some children.
 Supervision must be positive or neutral, with few if any negative interactions and no extremely harsh interaction observed.